Love Scenario: Impact

 The song achieved substantial popularity, especially from kindergarteners and elementary schoolers due to its easy-to-follow melodies and lyrics.
 Some elementary schools banned students from singing "Love Scenario" in classrooms because of its inappropriate content and students showing signs of addiction to catchy tunes.
-It was featured in several popular Korean TV shows, including Running Man and Infinite Challenge.
+It was featured in several popular Korean TV shows, including Running Man, Infinite Challenge, and the third season of Squid Game.

-The song was also made into an exclusive in-game emote in Fortnite that fans can get by purchasing any Galaxy S10 series smartphone through the partnership between Epic Games and Samsung Mobile.
+In March 2019, the song was made into an exclusive in-game emote in Fortnite, which players could get by purchasing any Galaxy S10 series smartphone through a partnership between Epic Games and Samsung Mobile.
+The emote was available until the end of that year.

 Music video

 The "Love Scenario" music video was shot with a motion control camera.
 The background displays nostalgic scenery and props; each scene consists of naturally connected shots, and the Korean media said that this production method adds "fun" to the film.
 The music video also shows the synchronized dance of seven members, with love stories shown in the background to reflect the lyrics.
 Among them, the film presents a period from top to bottom, showing iKon's star-shaped dance, which was called the highlight of the music video by Billboard.

 On May 24, 2021, the music video reached 500 million views on YouTube.